watsonjr/Analytical_Workflows_Fall2025/Module 1/Week 1/README.md

 [Addressing the impacts of climate change: Federal budgetary risks, adaptation planning, and the climate benefits of federal investments](https://github.com/Analytical-Workflows-for-Earth-Science/Sp2025/blob/main/Readings/White%20Paper%20Example%20-%20OMB.pdf)

-## Lab 1
+## Lab 1 -- Thursday
-- Create GitHub account and join the class repository (30 min)
+- Create GitHub account, download GitHub Desktop, and join the class repository (30 min)
 -	Discuss ethical use of LLMs (ChatGPT, Gemini, etc.) in the context of this course (30 min)
 -	Generate ideas for group projects and organize into groups of 2-3 students (50 min)